brianglass/anastasis/files/monday_matins2.md

 Ode 1.
 Irmos.

-Drowning PharaoÂ’s chariots in the deep, you parted the sea, Lord, and saved the Israelite people as they praised you with songs.
+Drowning Pharao’s chariots in the deep, you parted the sea, Lord, and saved the Israelite people as they praised you with songs.

 ****